dominicrufa/sudsotron/README.md

 ## Installation

-This is only tested on Linux.
+The following installation has only been tested on an NVIDIA GPU-equipped Linux machine:

 ```shell
 conda env create -f environment.yml # -n sudsotron